 Employers can’t use NeighborWho to conduct background checks of employees and applicants.
 We take this very seriously and so should you.

-You have to use a special company called a Consumer Reporting Agency (link to CRA section) to conduct a background check on potential tenants – it’s the law!
+You have to use a special company called a Consumer Reporting Agency to conduct a background check on potential tenants – it’s the law!